section-engineering-education/engineering-education/articles/send-sms-in-nodejs-using-vonage-api/index.md

 This article will enable you to integrate SMS functionality into a Node.js application using Vonage's SMS API.

 ### Table of contents
-+ Introduction
+- Introduction
-+ Setting up a Vonage account
+- Setting up a Vonage account
-+ Setting up a Node application
+- Setting up a Node application
-+ Installing dependencies
+- Installing dependencies
-+ Implementing SMS functionalities
+- Implementing SMS functionalities
-+ Conclusion
+- Conclusion

-### Setting up Vonage account.
+### Setting up Vonage account
 1. Navigate to [Vonage's](https://dashboard.nexmo.com/sign-up) website to create an account for free.
 The platform allows you to have a free trial for $2.00, after which you will have to pay more.
 2. Create an account by inputting your email address and a strong password.
 3. In the phone number field, provide a valid number that we will use to test the application.